eko234/kaktakomb/README.md

 # KAKTAKOMB

-this plugin allows you to encrypt and decrypt buffers using a password that you can define via an option or using the propmt versions of `encrypt-buffer` and `decrypt-buffer`.
+this plugin allows you to encrypt and decrypt buffers using a password that you can parameterize via the `kaktakomb_secret` option or if you privde one argument to the functions `encrypt-buffer` or `decrypt-buffer` they will use it as the password

 ## NOTE!